6 Ways to Save Money When Traveling Abroad

 Here are six tips for keeping costs low and managing your money during your next trip abroad.

-1. Steer clear of transaction costs
+1. Try to minimize transaction costs

 2. Find the best exchange rate